DJ Cuppy: Veganism

-Relationships
+Spirituality

-In November 2022, Cuppy got engaged on stage to Youtuber/BMX Rider Ryan Taylor.
-The pair have since married and live together in Dubai.
+Cuppy is a practising Christian and revealed through her Instagram in September 2024 that she was baptised in the previous summer.

 Philanthropy

 In July 2018, Cuppy launched the Cuppy Foundation.
-The following year (November 2019), the foundation organized the Gold Gala and raised over N5bn for the Save the Children initiative Nigeria.
-Nigerian business Dangote and her father donated to the cause.
+The following year (November 2019), the foundation organized the Gold Gala and raised more than N5bn for the Save the Children initiative Nigeria.
+Nigerian businessman Dangote and her father donated to the cause.
+In 2023, Cuppy became the first-ever international celebrity ambassador for His Majesty King Charles III's The King's Trust, where she advocates for youth empowerment.
+In September 2024, Cuppy moderated the opening session of the United Nations General Assembly, focusing on sustainable development and youth leadership.

 Ambassadorship

 In April 2014, Cuppy was appointed by Nigeria's Minister of Tourism, Culture and National Orientation (Edem Duke) as the tourism ambassador for the country's "Fascinating Nigeria" campaign.
-Cuppy became one of Pepsi's DJ ambassadors alongside 3 others in Nigeria.
+Cuppy became one of Pepsi's DJ ambassadors alongside three others in Nigeria.

 On 20 March 2018, Cuppy was announced as an Official DJ Ambassador for Pepsi.
-She appeared in Pepsi's "#NaijaAllTheWay" all star commercial ahead of the 2018 World Cup.
+She appeared in Pepsi's "#NaijaAllTheWay" all-star commercial ahead of the 2018 World Cup.

 On 5 June 2018, Cuppy was announced as a Global Citizen Education Ambassador.

 On 28 November 2018, Cuppy was announced as an Ambassador For Save The Children UK.

-On 28 July 2021, Cuppy was announced as an Ambassador for Lagos SDGs Youth Alliance.
+On 28 July 2021, Cuppy was announced as an ambassador for the Lagos SDGs Youth Alliance.